Protecting Your Workers’ Comp Claim

 Wondering About Your Workers’ Comp Options?
 Call Jeff Hensley Today.

 The state of Kentucky offers wide coverage for employees under its compensation laws, but only if you follow the procedures it has established.
 Arrange a meeting with our principal lawyer, Jeff Hensley, to determine the best course of action to take.
-Call his office in Russell at 606-393-6407 or complete his contact form.
+Call his office in Russell at 606-393-6407 or complete our contact form.